Español

 Chronic Myeloid Leukemia (CML)

-But these aren't just symptoms of CML.
+The symptoms of CML are often vague.
+These symptoms are more likely caused by something other than CML.
 They can happen with other cancers, as well as with many conditions that aren't cancer.

-Many of the signs and symptoms of CML occur because the leukemia cells replace the bone marrow's normal blood-making cells.
-As a result, people with CML don't make enough red blood cells, properly functioning white blood cells, and platelets.
+Some of the signs and symptoms of CML happen because the leukemia cells replace the bone marrow's normal blood-making cells.
+As a result, people with CML don't make enough red blood cells, normal white blood cells, and platelets.
+This is especially true as the leukemia becomes more advanced.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.